 In terms of the transport modelling scenarios for the traffic and transport assessment, as per the Strategy proposals, there are no specific demand management measures included in the Do Minimum scenario in the 2028 Opening year, other than constraining parking availability in Dublin at existing levels.
-For the design year, 2043 scenario, demand management is included in the Do Minimum in line with the Strategy's Core Demand Management Measures; Reduction of free workplace parking in urban areas, increased parking charges in urban areas and adjustment of traffic signal timings across the metropolitan area to better facilitate movement by sustainable modes.
+For the design year, 2043 scenario, a proxy for a suite of demand management measures is included in the Do Minimum (Ref: DM4) in line with the target to achieve a maximum 45% car driver commuter mode share target, across the GDA, as outlined in the Strategy.

-8.5.1 LAM Forecast Matrix Development
+8.6.1 LAM Forecast Matrix Development

 Prior forecast trip matrices for the LAM in 2028 and 2043 are developed based on a cordon of the Proposed Scheme ERM 2028 and 2043 Do Minimum and Do Something models.
 To produce the LAM forecast year matrices, the trip end growth between the 2020 and 2028 / 2043 ERM cordoned matrices has been applied to each of the LAM time period (AM, LT, SR, PM) calibrated base models to produce the equivalent 2028 and 2043 matrices.
-Diagram 8.1 below gives a graphical overview of the approach to creating the 2028 LAM demand matrices for the Proposed Scheme.
+Diagram 8.2 below gives a graphical overview of the approach to creating the 2028 LAM demand matrices for the Proposed Scheme.
 The 2043 matrices are created in the same manner using 2043 runs of the ERM.

-Diagram 8.1 LAM Forecast Matrix Development Process
+Diagram 8.2 LAM Forecast Matrix Development Process

-8.5.2 Microsimulation Forecast Matrix Development
+8.6.2 Microsimulation Forecast Matrix Development

-8.5.2.1 Overview
+8.6.2.1 Overview